In Manitoba, Saskatchewan, and Alberta, Prairie land grants under the Dominion Lands Act of 1872 were known as homestead grants.

 During the negotiations, the government made promises of Prairie land grants to the Metis people.
 The land grants, however, either failed to materialize, or were not as generous as what had been promised.

 Also, the Metis, who were of mixed parentage (white and native Canadian), were looked down upon by the flood of white settlers from Ontario.

 All of these factors resulted in the Northwest Rebellion in 1885, led by Riel, who had only recently returned from life as a fugitive in the US.
-He fled there after his provisional Manitoba government had executed by firing squad of an Irish Canadian for plotting against that government.
+He fled there after his provisional Manitoba government executed an Irish Canadian by firing squad for plotting against that government.
 The 1885 Rebellion led to Louis Riel's arrest, trial, and subsequent death on the gallows for treason.

 Metis who applied for scrip from 1886 - 1902 or in 1906 had to prove they had been living in the North-West Territories prior to 31 December 1885.